hereismari/old-hereismari.github.io/_posts/2017-04-21-exploring-mnist-with-tensorflow-the-very-beginning-until-an-android-application.md

 layout: post
 ---

-# Exploring MNIST with TensorFlow, from the very beginning, to an Android Application
+# Exploring MNIST with TensorFlow, from the very beginning to an Android Application

 Hi everyone, I've recently started to study TensorFlow, and is such a great framework and TensorBoard is amazing.
 But I'm not here to say how much awesome